huggingface/blog/model-cards.md

 We are excited to know your thoughts on model cards, our model card writing GUI, and how AI documentation can empower your domain.🤗

+## Acknowledgements

+This release would not have been possible without the extensive contributions of Omar Sanseviero, Lucain Pouget, Julien Chaumond, and Nate Raw.